 Restaurants: Emeril's New Orleans, Emeril's Delmonico and NOLA.

 It's difficult to turn on the Food Network without seeing John Besh either competing on a show or judging a competition.
 The Louisiana native still has time to keep his vast New Orleans restaurant group thriving.

-Restaurants: August, Besh Steak, Luke, and Domenica
+Restaurants: August, Besh Steak, Luke, Domenica, Johnny Sanchez, and Borgne.